 These examples cast recent events on American campuses in a particularly troubling light.
-At Stanford Law, a federal judge was accosted by jeering, stamping, and howling students.
+At a Stanford Law event organized by one of the lawyers on this brief, a federal circuit judge was accosted by jeering, stamping, and howling students.
 The alleged offense?
 Opinions that students derided as "crimes against women, gays, blacks and 'trans people."
 Stuart Kyle Duncan, My Struggle Session at Stanford Law School, Wall St. J. (Mar.
 17, 2023), bit.ly/3Ziklnk.
-And at Yale Law School, administrators allowed students to scream at, harass, and threaten ADF General Counsel Kristen Waggoner for daring to speak about the Uzuegbunam case discussed above.
+A year earlier, students at another Bay Area law school prevented another lawyer on this brief from speaking because they considered his views politically incorrect.
+Ilya Shapiro, Mob Rule and Cancel Culture at Hastings Law School, Wall St. J. (Mar.
+22, 2022), https://on.wsj.com/3tTK6zj.
+At Yale Law School, administrators allowed students to scream at, harass, and threaten ADF's then-General Counsel, Kristen Waggoner, for daring to speak about the Uzuegbunam case discussed above.
 Emily Crane, Conservative Lawyer Slams Yale for 'Cowering to Mob' After Free Speech Panel Derailed, N.Y.
-Post (Mar.
+POST (Mar.
 18, 2022), bit.ly/44USuuA.
+That "controversial case" involved the truly divisive subject of nominal damages.

 While American universities have traditionally been respected as bastions of free speech and intellectual rigor, today university administrators rank among the worst suppressors of speech.
-And many students sadly embrace the opportunity to censor rather than debate.
+And many students sadly embrace the opportunity to censor rather than debate.4